pearcej/cppds/_sources/BasicDS/ConvertingDecimalNumberstoBinaryNumbers.rst

 track of the digits for the binary result.

 The Divide by 2 algorithm assumes that we start with an integer greater than 0.
-A simple iteration then continually divides the decimal number by 2 and keeps track of the remainder.
+A simple iteration then continually uses integer division to divide the decimal number by 2 and to keep track of the remainder.
 The first division by 2 gives information as to whether the value is even or odd.
 An even value will have a remainder of 0.
-It will have the digit 0 in the ones place.
-An odd value will have a remainder of 1 and will have the digit 1 in the ones place.
+It will have the digit 0 in the 1s place.
+An odd value will have a remainder of 1 and will have the digit 1 in the 1s place.
 We think about building our binary number as a sequence of digits; the first remainder we compute will actually be the last digit in the sequence.
 As shown in :ref:`Figure 5 <fig_decbin>`, we again see the reversal property that signals that a stack is likely to be the